gleber/ledger-parsita/memory-bank/systemPatterns.md

 ## Component Relationships

 - The **Parser** reads the journal file(s) and produces a `Journal` object containing `Transaction` and other entries.
-- The `Journal` object is passed to the **Balance Sheet Builder** (`calculate_balances_and_lots`).
-- The **Balance Sheet Builder** iterates through the `Journal`'s transactions:
+- The `Journal` object's transactions are processed by `BalanceSheet.from_transactions`, which iteratively calls `BalanceSheet.apply_transaction`.
+- The `BalanceSheet.apply_transaction` method (and its helpers):
-    - It identifies opening postings to create and track `Lot` objects.
+    - Identifies opening postings to create and track `Lot` objects.
-    - Upon encountering closing postings, it performs FIFO matching against tracked lots, calculates gains/losses, updates lot quantities, and **updates the running balances of income/expense accounts directly within the `BalanceSheet` being built.** It also stores detailed `CapitalGainResult` objects in the `BalanceSheet`.
+    - Upon encountering closing postings, performs FIFO matching, calculates gains/losses, updates lot quantities, and creates synthetic postings to update income/expense account balances.
+It also stores detailed `CapitalGainResult` objects.
-- The final `BalanceSheet` produced by the builder contains all account balances (including the incrementally calculated capital gains/losses reflected in income/expense accounts) **and a list of detailed `CapitalGainResult` objects.**
+- The final `BalanceSheet` produced contains all account balances (reflecting all transactions, including synthetic ones for capital gains/losses) **and a list of detailed `CapitalGainResult` objects.**
 - The **CLI** now uses a custom `click.ParamType` to parse filter strings and passes the resulting `List[BaseFilter]` to `Journal.parse_from_file`.
 - The **Caching** mechanism is used internally by the **Parser** and related data classes (`PositionAware`).
 - The **Journal Updater** (future) might use stored `CapitalGainResult` data from the `BalanceSheet` to modify the journal file.
+- **Balance Printing Methods:**
+    - The `Account` class (in `src/balance.py`) now contains `format_hierarchical` (recursive) and `format_flat_lines` methods for formatting its own data.
+These methods suppress the printing of zero-balance commodity lines and account names if the account (and its children, in hierarchical view) have no non-zero balances to display for the current mode.
+It also has `get_all_subaccounts` for recursively collecting all its descendants.
+    - The `BalanceSheet` class (in `src/balance.py`) methods `format_account_hierarchy` and `format_account_flat` delegate to the `Account` methods to generate the full report, supporting tree/flat views and own/total/both balance display options.

 ## Critical Implementation Paths